trilamanila/react-robinhood-clone/README.md

 ## Description

 Robinhood clone was created for learning purposes to better understand React.
 Real time live demo deployed with Firebase.
 Stocks data is pulled from Finhub Trading API.
-Flexbox and BEM syntax was used for styling compenents.
+Flexbox and BEM class name convention was used for styling compenents.

 #### Technologies